Raylan Givens

 Raylan Givens is a fictional character created by American novelist and screenwriter Elmore Leonard.

 Givens is a Deputy U.S. Marshal and initially appeared in the novels Pronto and Riding the Rap.
 (Pronto was adapted as a TV movie in 1997 with James LeGros as Givens.)
 Leonard later penned the short story "Fire in the Hole", which became the basis for the television series Justified starring Timothy Olyphant.
 In April 2011, Leonard revealed in an interview that the success of Justified had inspired him to begin work on a new novel about the character.
 The novel, titled Raylan, came out in 2012, and was Leonard's last work to be published before his death.

 Creation

-Author Elmore Leonard has stated names are important in the creation of his characters.
+Author Elmore Leonard stated that names were important in the creation of his characters.
 For Raylan Givens, it was an introduction at a lunch during a book distributor convention which provided the character's name.